HichamAl/SQL-injection-ctf/README.md

-# SQL-INJECTION-CTF
+# SQL-injection CTF
-this is a sql injection ctf made in django.
+Login using sql injection to acces the website.
+There you will be able to retrieve the key using your sql querying skills.

 To run the ctf you need to follow these steps: